6 things about Korea’s public transportation system

-Getting around in the big cities such as Seoul and Busan is very easy thanks to the efficient subway systems.
-However, traveling around Korea by train and buses can be a bit confusing.
-So let’s breakdown Korea’s public transportation in this article!
+Getting around in big cities such as Seoul and Busan is very easy thanks to the efficient subway systems.
+However, traveling around Korea by train and bus can be a bit confusing.
+So let’s break down Korea’s public transportation in this article!

 Korea’s public transportation – Trains